-When MAX applies to a property-denoting expression P, the result is a function that maps every individual x to the truth value 1 if and only if x has property P and there is no individual y such that y has property P and x is a proper part of y.
-As for the definite article, it checks that there exists a unique maximal individual that has property P by means of the presupposition in (40b) and then returns that individual.
+When MAX applies to a property-denoting expression P, the result is a function that maps every entity x to the truth value 1 if and only if x has property P and there is no entity y such that y has property P and x is a proper part of y (x < y).
+As for the definite article, it checks that there exists a unique maximal entity that has property P by means of the presupposition in (39b) and then returns that entity.

-It is essential to keep in mind that maximal entities are individuals but are not necessarily atomic.
-For instance, el pato 'the duck' in (38b) could refer to a whole duck, but it could also refer to a totality of duck substance, which is a de facto individual by virtue of constituting a maximal entity.
+It is essential to consider that maximal entities are not necessarily atomic.
+For instance, el pato 'the duck' in (37b) could refer to a whole duck in the given context, but it could also refer to a totality of duck substance.
 Because definite uninflected nouns do not have obligatory count readings, I argue that they uniformly lack NumP.
-According to this view, el pan 'the bread' in (41a) and el pato in (42a) have the same structure.
+According to this view, el pan 'the bread' in (40a) and el pato in (41a) have the same structure.

 This proposal extends Borik & Espinal's (2015) argument that NumP does not project in kind-referring definite uninflected nouns to definite uninflected nouns in general.
-Furthermore, since the ability of a definite determiner to return a sum is contingent upon NumP projecting, the structure in (41b) correctly predicts that el pato cannot refer to more than one atomic duck.
+Furthermore, since the ability of a definite determiner to return a sum is contingent upon NumP projecting, the structure in (41a) correctly predicts that el pato cannot refer to more than one atomic duck.

-Lastly, to distinguish between reference to individuals and reference to kinds in Spanish, I follow Borik & Espinal (2015) in separating Chierchia's (1998) $^{\cap}$ operator into the semantically equivalent n , or the intensionalized version of i.
-However, I do not subscribe to their view that the intensionalization of i is limited to cases where it is triggered by a mismatch between a kind-selecting predicate and an individualdenoting argument.
-For example, el pato 'the duck' in (43a) could refer to an individual duck or to the kind, hence the use of parentheses around the cap operator (^) in (43b).
+Lastly, to distinguish between reference to individuals and reference to kinds in Spanish, I follow Borik & Espinal (2015) in employing an intensionalized iota operator (1) rather than Chierchia's (1998) "down" operator (1), which are semantically equivalent.
+However, I do not subscribe to their view that the intensionalization of t is limited to cases where it is triggered by a mismatch between a kind-selecting predicate and an individual-denoting argument.
+For example, el pato 'the duck' in (42a) could refer to an individual duck or to the kind, hence the use of parentheses around the cap operator (1) in (42b).

+(42) a.
+El pato tiene una dieta variada. b.

+$$[el pato] = (^)ix_e$$

-- (43) a.
-El pato tiene una dieta variada. the duck has a diet varied 'The duck has a varied diet.' - b. $[el pato] = (^)\iota x_e$.
-[MAX(Duck)(x)]
+. $[MAX(Duck)(x)]$ the duck has a diet varied 'The duck has a varied diet.'

 In short, I argue that definite uninflected nouns are ambiguous in terms of mass versus count interpretation as well as reference to individuals versus kinds.
-The lack of NumP in their structure captures the first type of ambiguity, and the possibility of intensionalizing i captures the second.
+The lack of NumP in their structure captures the first type of ambiguity, and the possibility of intensionalizing ι captures the second.